-In my option, these Phoenix Railways shells are a good option for different styles of 18” aluminum unpainted semi-scale passengers cars.
+In my opinion, these Phoenix Railways shells are a good alternative for different styles of 18” aluminum unpainted semi-scale passengers cars.
 After picking up a 1990’s era Phoenix shell with fluted sides from eBay I wrote down this building guide with step by step experiences for fellow O-gauge forum members.

 Modifying and painting this Phoenix Railways aluminum shell